 No Deal Brexit Government advice: copyright

-The impact of a No Deal Brexit on copyright – UK Government advice released on 24 September 2018.
+The impact of a No Deal Brexit on copyright – UK Government guidance notes.

 As part of the UK Government’s preparations for a possible “hard Brexit”, it has published a set of guidance notes on how intellectual property rights would be affected if the UK leaves the EU in March 2019 with no deal.
 This is part of a series of technical notices being issued by the UK Government to assist businesses in their preparations.